-4. Remote maintenance equipment concept development
+4. Remote Maintenance Equipment concept development

 The use of four equatorial ports for in-vessel maintenance is envisaged during maintenance periods.
-A concept design for an in-vessel device with an envisaged payload of 1000 kg has been produced as part of a separate DEMO remote maintenance work package.
-This device is called a Multi-Purpose Deployer (MPD) and can be seen in Fig. 14.
+A concept design for an in-vessel device with an envisaged payload of 1,000kg has been produced as part of a separate DEMO remote maintenance work package.
+This device is called a Multi-Purpose Deployer (MPD) and can be seen in figure 4-1.